Feuzme/learn-react/README.md

 # Learn React
 ## Description
-This git is to keep trackj of UDEMY react learning course.
+This git is to keep track of UDEMY react learning course.
 Each branches are chapters of this course switch between them to see the other subjects.

 # Basics React commands :
 ## Getting Started with Create React App